meshpab/SOC-labs/06-Network-Traffic-Analysis/README.md

 Monitoring unusual TCP scanning activity can help detect potential attackers during the early stages of an intrusion.

+## Conclusion

+Wireshark successfully captured and analyzed ICMP and TCP network traffic generated during connectivity testing and port scanning.
+The packet analysis demonstrated how network communication can be monitored and interpreted, providing valuable insight into normal network behavior and reconnaissance activities.

 ### Key Takeaways

 Wireshark captures network traffic in real time.